zhaoyuzhi/Deep-Convolutional-Network-Cascade-for-Facial-Point-Detection/README.md

 I prepare some programs for your test: `F1.py`, `EN1.py`, `NM1.py`, `LE21.py`, `LE31.py`.
 Please run some of them and you can see the results, which are the `err` definition in the paper.
 It is important that the PATH of the folders (see Section 1.2) are related to desktop, if your saving URLs are not desktop, you need to replace the variables in the programs.
 </br>
 The number of iterations may be big and you can adjust it (in Session's for loop).
 The outputs are all percentages.
 You can change the hyper parameters and see whether the result will be better.
 Every 500 iterations approximately costs 20-25 mins (GTX860m).
-But when the number of iterations reach 5000, it costs approximately 5 hours because the computer is really hot.
+But when the number of iterations reach 5000, it costs approximately 6 hours because the laptop is really hot.
 </br>

 ## 3 Training Method